 Lorraine Ash, MA, is the author of Life Touches Life: A Mother’s Story of Stillbirth and Healing (NewSage Press, 2004) and Self and Soul: On Creating a Meaningful Life (Cape House Books, 2012).
-Both are spiritual memoirs, an old but evolving genre she believes in as a catalyst for personal healing and transformation and social change.
+Both are memoirs, a genre she sees as socially important.

-What does all that have to do with social change?
+What does all that mean for the culture at large?
 Nothing helps the human race see and understand itself more than such honest witnessing in every corner of the human experience.
 There is no taboo territory in autobiographical writing, which the author William Dean Howells once called “the most democratic province in the republic of letters.”

-In her workshops and writing retreats Lorraine fuses rigorous original literary techniques with a wide range of spiritual and philosophical thought.
-Participants learn to find their strongest writing voice, structure their stories in compelling ways and see their lives from surprising and useful new angles.
+In her workshops and writing retreats Lorraine presents nuts-and-bolts techniques and examples from successful published works to guide new writers in creating their very best work.
+Participants learn to find their strongest writing voice, structure their stories in compelling ways, and see their lives from surprising and useful new angles.
 All these goals are achieved in an informal backdrop of serenity and relaxation.
-Why?
-Because gracious contemplation is a friend to creativity.
-The ultimate achievement always is for the writer to lead herself, and her readers, to some spiritual truth.

-Additionally, Lorraine writes shorter memoiric works that have appeared in anthologies, including Steeped in the World of Tea, and various journals and webzines such as Cairn, Journeys, Ducts and Recovering the Self: A Journal of Hope and Healing.
-But she doesn’t always write memoir and autobiographical fiction.
+In addition to her books, she has written shorter memoiric works that have appeared in anthologies, including Steeped in the World of Tea, and various journals and webzines such as Tiferet, Cairn, Journeys, Ducts, and Recovering the Self: A Journal of Hope and Healing.
+(See the Other Works page for more.)

 She lives in Allendale, New Jersey, with her husband, Bill, a jazz trumpeter.
-Her passions include philosophy, reading, cooking, fitness, and the state of Maine.
+Her non-literary passions include cooking, yoga, great dramas, and the state of Maine.